 Getaround is similar to Turo in the sense that it’s a peer-to-peer car-sharing service that doesn’t require a subscription fee for drivers.
 But, with Getaround, all rentals can be unlocked with the app; you don’t have to meet the owner or mess with a key box.
 This requires rental owners to install hardware and pay a monthly membership fee, but it’s free for drivers.

 Availability: Getaround is in over 100 U.S. cities.

 Price: It’s free for drivers to sign up, but rental owners need to pay a $99 hardware fee and a $20 monthly subscription after 90 days.

 Rental rates: Rates start at about $20 a day for smaller and older vehicles but can top $80 for premium models.

-How much rental owners keep: Rental owners keep 60% of their rental cost, less than Turo and HyreCar but the same as Maven.
+How much rental owners keep: Rental owners keep 60% of their rental cost.

 Selection: Like Turo, Getaround has a large selection of privately owned vehicles, but unlike Turo, this does not include classic or specialty vehicles.